Developing Key Performance Indicators

 The 5 steps in developing key performance indicators are as follows:

 - Define Key Result Areas (KRA): Based on the analysis of the functions that your small business needs to perform (or is performing), define the Key Result Areas.
 Keep in mind that someone (or yourself) needs to be responsible or accountable to meet the agreed business performance levels of every Key Result Area.
-It could be as simple as Sales Performance, Operational Performance, Logistic Performance, Financial Performance, Customer Service Performance, Organization Climate, etc.
+It could be as simple as Sales Performance, Operational Performance, Logistic Performance, Financial Performance, Customer Service Performance, Organization Climate, Social Responsibility & Compliance, Innovation & Development, etc.

 - Identify the Type of Business Performance Measure: Once you have defined your Key Result Areas, decide what type of small business performance you want to measure.
-Is it quantity, quality, timeliness, utilization, efficiency or what?
+Is it Quantity,

 - Define Your Outputs: Subsequently, you need to decide on the output units of measure associated with the type of business performance measure.
 In defining units of measure, it could be useful to consider each of the 5 Ms; that is Manpower, Materials, Machines, Methods and Money.
 Examples of unit measures are: customers, sales, items, inventory costs, working hours, inches, households, documents, incidents, visits, cases, damaged products, etc.